Maths

 Key Stage 3

-In Key Stage 3, the curriculum is designed so that all students are learning the same topic at the same time, whether in mixed ability groups or in sets.
+In KS3, the curriculum is designed so that all students are learning the same topic at the same time, whether in mixed ability groups or in sets.
 Teachers understand ways to progress through a topic by going deeper, making links with other areas of math’s and by providing challenge through opportunities to reason and problem solve.
 The schemes of work are designed so that there is ‘core’ content followed by opportunities designed to stretch and extend identified as ‘core +’ or ‘advanced’.

 The content in each year builds on topics and key concepts learnt in previous years.
 Students have opportunities to revisit prior learning through interleaving content taught in previous years and students are challenged through exposure to more challenging reasoning and problem-solving opportunities.